Best cell phone plans 2025

 -

-Google Fi (Wireless) has come to feel like the default carrier for Android enthusiasts, with amazing support for Google's own Pixel line-up of phones and one of the best international perks available.
-While the carrier originally supported only a handful of smartphones, support has been expanded to just include just about all of the best T-Mobile phones without any issues.
+Google Fi Wireless has come to feel like the default carrier for Android enthusiasts, all thanks to its amazing support for Google's own Pixel lineup of phones and some of the best international perks available.
+While the carrier originally supported only a handful of smartphones, compatibility has improved to include nearly all of the best T-Mobile phones without any issues.

-The 'Unlimited Plus' plan bundles unlimited calls, texts, and 50GB high-speed data.
-It also comes with unlimited shared mobile hotspot usage, connectivity with selected smartwatches, and SD (480p) video streaming.
-The highest plan even offers 100GB cloud storage (via Google One) and six months of YouTube Premium at no extra cost.
+The revamped 'Unlimited Premium' plan offers unlimited calls, texts, as well as 100GB of high-speed data.
+It also has 50GB of high-speed mobile hotspot data, connectivity with selected smartwatches, and video streaming at 480p (SD) resolution.
+You also get 100GB of cloud storage (via Google One), and six months of YouTube Premium at no extra cost.
+This plan costs $65 per month for a single line, before taxes and fees.

 Arguably the most impressive feature of Google Fi Wireless is the ability to call, text, and use data when you're abroad.
 You do get calls, texts, and data within the United States, Canada, and Mexico, but it's even available when you're traveling outside of these countries.
-Also, the prepaid carrier has spam blocking and family controls for calls and other content.
-Google Fi Wireless also offers multi-line discounts for a total of six lines.
+The top-tier plan offers free calls to over 50 countries, as well as 50GB of high-speed data in more than 200 countries.
+Spam blocking and family controls for calls and other content are included, and Google Fi Wireless offers multi-line discounts for up to six lines.

 Best family plan